-- 4.43 The Transport Assessment Report 2019 (TAR) (EB503) demonstrates, "that the combination of more ambitious sustainable modal shift, changes in travel behaviour and a package of physical highway improvements could potentially mitigate the most significant impacts of the Local Plan.
-In many instances, junction approaches would deliver a similar level of performance over the existing situation, or at the least, improve on the 2033 Do-Minimum scenario, where no Local Plan growth or transport improvements are delivered". - 4.44 The TAR identifies "some localised residual impacts on part of the network, largely due to the challenges associated with delivering junction improvements in constrained urban or rural areas". - 4.45 There are no significant changes proposed in terms of the location or overall level of growth during the plan period.
-Proposed amendments include additional text to the Place Policies in relation to infrastructure requirements and the need for development to deliver and/ or contribute towards provisions of walking and cycling facilities.
-This includes linkages within the site and to key destinations as well as enhancements to public transport provision. - 4.46 New Policy D8 (Local Plan Review) seeks to ensure that during any review the Council undertakes they will have particular regard to "where, through monitoring, it is demonstrated that sustainable transport measures have not been effective in securing the anticipated modal shift, and no alternative physical scheme is available to mitigate the effects of development in order to avoid a severe impact on the highway network". - 4.47 Taking the above into account, it is considered that the proposed Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
+- 4.44 The Transport Assessment Report 2019 (TAR) (EB503) demonstrates, "that the combination of more ambitious sustainable modal shift, changes in travel behaviour and a package of physical highway improvements could potentially mitigate the most significant impacts of the Local Plan.
+In many instances, junction approaches would deliver a similar level of performance over the existing situation, or at the least, improve on the 2033 Do-Minimum scenario, where no Local Plan growth or transport improvements are delivered". - 4.45 The TAR identifies "some localised residual impacts on part of the network, largely due to the challenges associated with delivering junction improvements in constrained urban or rural areas". - 4.46 There are no significant changes proposed in terms of the location or overall level of growth during the plan period.
+No material changes are proposed to the 2021 Main Modifications which included additional text to the Place Policies in relation to infrastructure requirements and the need for development to deliver and/ or contribute towards provisions of walking and cycling facilities.
+This includes linkages within the site and to key destinations as well as enhancements to public transport provision. - 4.47 The further Main Modifications do not include the inclusion of a new Policy (D8: Local Plan Review) that had been proposed through the 2021 Main Modifications.
+Instead Policy D7 is proposed to be modified to include a Local Plan Review element.
+The further Main Modification to Policy D7 sets out that when reviewing the Local Plan the Council will have particular regard to a number of matters including transport modal shift away from the use of private vehicles towards sustainable transport modes when determining whether or not relevant policies require updating. - 4.48 Taking the above into account, it is considered that the Main Modifications do not significantly affect the conclusions of the previous SA work set out above.
 The Local Plan Submission Version plus Main Modifications are predicted to have uncertain positive effects with respect to transport.